Skip to content

 Fund the proof before the build.

-Product Inception is sized to make the decision real without pretending you are ready for full implementation spend.
-The floor covers an ultra-lean one-week pass; larger opportunities scale with prototype depth, stakeholder complexity, source material, integrations, and memo depth.
+Product Inception is sized to make the decision real without pretending you're ready for full implementation spend.
+The floor covers an ultra-lean one-week pass; larger opportunities scale from there.
+The point of spending $7,500 is to protect the $75k-plus decision behind it.

 If the idea is serious but the build path is still fuzzy, start here.

-We will tell you if Product Inception is the right first move, or if you can skip it and scope the implementation directly.
+We'll tell you on the call if Product Inception is the right first move — or if you can skip it and scope the build directly.